Office of the Consumer Protector: Overview

 |Tel:||0800 007 081|

 Office of the Consumer Protector

-Whether you are buying brand new or second hand goods, you have a right to receive goods that are up to standard.
-If you, as a consumer, have any disputes with a seller or retailer there is a body that can help you resolve the issue and get the adequate compensation.
+Whether you're buying brand new or second hand goods, you have a right to receive goods that are up to standard.
+If you, as a consumer, have any disputes with a seller or retailer there's a body that can help you resolve the issue and get the adequate compensation.

 The Western Cape Office of the Consumer Protector is mandated to act as a consumer protection agency within the province by virtue of the provisions of national and provincial legislation.

 The mandate to perform consumer protection functions is derived from the Constitution of the Republic of South Africa.
 Schedule 4, Part A of the Constitution prescribes that the area of consumer protection is a functional area of concurrent national and provincial legislative competence.
 This entails that at provincial level, provincial governments have the authority to legislate on the arena of consumer protection and also provide associated services within this arena.

 The vision of the OCP is the provision of a consumer protection service that is acknowledged and regarded as a leader within the provincial and national government structure.

 The OCP's essential strategy will be one of innovation and impact, and will include implementing national policy where relevant, and devising provincial policy that considers the needs of consumers and business equally.